Jean-Marie Lovey

 Jean-Marie Lovey, c.r.b. (born 2 August 1950), is a Swiss prelate.
-Since 2014, he has been Roman Catholic Bishop of Sion.
+Since 2014, he has been Bishop of Sion.
 Previously, he served as provost of the congregation of the Canons regular of the Great St Bernard from 2009 to 2014.

 Early life and education

 Born on 2 August 1950 in Orsières, Jean-Marie Lovey grew up in Switzerland, in the village of Chez-les-Reuses in Valais.
 He was the eighth child in a family of eleven.
 Before entering religious life, he undertook and completed studies in philosophy and theology at the University of Fribourg.

 Ordained ministry

 On 27 October 1971, he made his religious profession with the Canons Regular of the Congregation of the Great Saint Bernard He was ordained a priest on 15 June 1971.
 He then became a chaplain in various schools in Valais.
 In December 2008, his predecessor Benoît-Barthélémy Vouilloz resigned from his position, having reached the statutory age of 70.
 On 4 February 2009, the chapter of canons elected Jean-Marie Lovey as his successor.
 On 14 June 2009, he received the abbatial blessing from Norbert Brunner in the church of Saint Michael in Martigny-Bourg.
 He holds this office until the summer of 2014.
 His successor is canon Jean-Michel Girard, who was elected on 29 October 2014 and took office on the same date.